 Changing Security Settings (to Limit Your Audience)

-Though you will only assign one or two roles yourself, some will already be shown as "Assigned."
-These include Classroom Support Administrators, MediasiteAdministrators, MEDIASITESYSTEM, and Owner.
+Though you can assign roles yourself, some will already be shown under "Who has access".
+These include Classroom Support Administrators, MediasiteAdministrators, and Business School Administrators.
 Leave these alone.
 They're required for the recording and system to operate correctly.

 After following the instructions on this page, your recording will be viewable.
 See the next section, "Sharing Your Mediasite Recordings" (using the link in the side-bar), to learn how to distribute the content to potential viewers.